1. Overview

 Changes to the law in Northern Ireland made under the powers in section 8(1) of the Northern Ireland (Executive Formation etc.) Act 2019 made opposite-sex civil partnerships legal in Northern Ireland with effect from 13 January 2020.

-Estimates for families and households containing couples in opposite-sex civil partnerships will not be available until sample sizes become large enough to produce robust estimates.
+From 2020 onwards, estimates of civil partnership couple families and households will include both same-sex and opposite-sex couples.
+Separate estimates for families and households containing couples in opposite-sex civil partnerships and same-sex civil partnerships respectively will not be available until sample sizes for opposite-sex civil partnerships become large enough to produce robust estimates.
 This will be reviewed annually.

 The Marriage (Same Sex Couples) Act 2013 legalised same-sex marriage in England and Wales from 13 March 2014 and the Marriage and Civil Partnership (Scotland) Act 2014 from 16 December 2014 in Scotland.
 As the Northern Ireland Assembly was not restored by 21 October 2019, the UK Parliament's obligation on the UK Government to change the law and extend same-sex marriage to Northern Ireland became lawful on 13 January 2020.
 The Act also granted those in civil partnerships the ability to convert their partnership into a marriage.
 Civil partnerships continue to remain available to same-sex couples.